lightblue-platform/lightblue-core/associations.md

 ## Composite Metadata

-Composite metedata is a tree computed from the metadata of the entity that is being retrieved by extending that entity using the fields of associated entities.
+Composite metedata is a directed tree.
+The requested entity is at the root of the composite metadata.
+Every entity arrived by following an association is another node in the composite metadata, and the edge points to the destination of the association.
 The composite metadata computation should take into account the request projection and request query fields, so all the queried and projected fields should be in the composite metadata.
 The root node of the composite metadata corresponds to the requested entity.
 Child nodes of the composite metadata correspond to the entities reached via a reference field.

 Example: